soedinglab/metaeuk/README.md

 *coord* refers to the coordination on the contig.
 It is advisable to keep T_acc and C_acc short and without pipes.
 The exon_coords are of the structure:
 *low[taken_low]:high[taken_high]:nucleotide_length[taken_nucleotide_length]*

-Since MetaEuk allows for a very overlap on T of two putative exons (see P2 and P3 in the illustartion below), when joining the sequences of the exons, one of them is shortened.
+Since MetaEuk allows for a very short overlap on T of two putative exons (see P2 and P3 in the illustartion below), when joining the sequences of the exons, one of them is shortened.

 <p align="center"><img src="https://github.com/soedinglab/metaeuk/blob/master/imgs/small_overlap_allowed.png" height="150"/></p>